vmtk/vmtk/doc/joss-paper/paper.md

-The input surface representation (left), a visualization of the internal subset of the voronoi diagram where each sheet represents a maximum inscribed sphere radius centered at some point in the surface (center), the centerline extracted from the voronoi diagram rendered as in it's position within the input surface (right).
+The input surface representation (left), a visualization of the internal subset of the voronoi diagram where each sheet represents a maximum inscribed sphere radius centered at some point in the surface (center), the centerline extracted from the voronoi diagram rendered as in its position within the input surface (right).

-## Splitting a Surface from it's Centerlines
+## Splitting a Surface from its Centerlines

 Surface properties can be analyzed, and the surface can be split by analyzing the surface-centerline tube containment relationships.